 In the late 19th century, fishers were almost completely eliminated from southern New England because of forest destruction and unregulated trapping.
 After reintroduction to Massachusetts in the 1950s, fishers are now widespread across the state.

 They prefer to keep their distance from humans but can attack free-roaming domestic birds, cats, and rabbits.
 They are also one of the only natural predators to eat porcupines.
-To help avoid fisher interactions, make sure to clean the seeds below birdfeeders, secure your garbage, and keep your pets and livestock enclosed at night.
+To help avoid fisher conflicts, make sure to clean the seeds below birdfeeders (which may attract small rodents), secure your garbage, and keep your pets and livestock enclosed at night.

 Not Your Average Canine